 Regionally, the Bureau of Labor Statistics breaks down the state and metro unemployment rates one month behind the national breakdown.
 Those numbers will be released mid-month every month.

-Here are 3 other things to know about December’s jobs report:
+Here are 3 other things to know about April’s jobs report: